goth7mog/Lightbulb/README.md

 - Is more robust than Django's development server
 - Recommended for production deployments

-## Dockerization

-This project is containerized using Docker and Docker Compose for easy deployment and development.

-### Docker Configuration
+## Container Configuration

-The project uses three main Docker configurations:
+The project uses a Dockerfile to build the Django application image:

-1. `Dockerfile`: Builds the Python/Django application image
 - Uses Python 3.12 slim base image
 - Installs system and Python dependencies
 - Sets up the application environment
 - Runs Gunicorn as the application server

-2. `docker-compose.yml`: Orchestrates the application services
-   - `web`: Django application service
-     - Builds from Dockerfile
-     - Runs on internal port 8000
-     - Mounts code for development
-   - `db`: PostgreSQL database service
-     - Uses PostgreSQL 13
-     - Persists data using Docker volumes
-   - `nginx`: Web server service
-     - Handles incoming requests on port 80
-     - Proxies requests to Django application

 ### Nginx Configuration